nbeaver/why-linux-is-better/readme.rst

-There are plenty of Windows programs similar to ``gdb`` and ``strace``, [#gdb_for_Windows]_ [#strace_for_Windows]_ but they don't come installed by default, whereas both ``strace`` and ``gdb`` come with almost all Linux distributions, so system administrators can rely on being able to use them on nearly any Linux box.
+There are plenty of Windows programs similar to ``gdb`` and ``strace``, [#gdb_for_Windows]_ [#strace_for_Windows]_ but they don't come installed by default, whereas both ``strace`` and ``gdb`` come with almost all Linux distributions, so system administrators can rely on being able to use them with nearly any Linux box.

 .. [#gdb_for_Windows]
    https://msdn.microsoft.com/en-us/library/windows/hardware/ff551063